VioletHarmon2002/MyFirstRobot/docs/uxd/manufacturing_guide.md

 ![Acryllic plate in lasercutter](images/Manufactoring/Plate_in_machine.jpeg)

+**Important**: the acryllic plates we can buy at the makerslab, have a platic protective film over the clear plate.
+If you want to keep some of the (in our case) blue collor you only need to remove the top layer of the film (the one facing the laser).

 We use the metal bits to increase the hight of the plate so it doesn't touch the bottom.
 We do this so when the laser goes over the metal grid the licht doesn't get refected into your material, which gives you a better looking cut.